 It hasn't changed the approach for Warriors girls coach Jeff Pike.
-If anything, he expects the Westfield meet to be harder for his competitors, due to the Central Mass. schools participating.

 "I feel like I'm going to miss the old Western Mass. format, definitely.
 It'll be interesting to see how it goes," he said.
 "I believe the list had 72 schools for Division II.
 If there's 72 schools competing on Saturday, that's going to make for a very long, long day."